 ALWAYS is my eighth novel in the US, and ninth in the world, and today I’m making room for my newest story, in hardcover, in my Seattle bookcase–in Doc Martens, of course (which I haven’t worn since the nineties!).

 In 1993, when my novel begins, I was a 16-year-old in Seattle, with a diary and a lot of dreams.
 I was dating a boy with a mohawk who was the lead singer of a punk rock band.
 When I close my eyes and let my heart go back to those years, it’s all there–ferries, thrift-shop shopping, cafe living, shows, guitar, bad poetry, young love.

 There are a lot of those old ghosts in this new novel, and some new ones.
 I’m excited to share this story with the world on February 7!

 My love, Brandon, is, very generously, throwing me a book launch party this month.
-It will be at an awesome spot in Pioneer Square (where ALWAYS is set), with all of our favorite people, and where a special musician will be playing songs from the novel, including a cover from Mazzy Star.
+It will be at an awesome spot in Pioneer Square (where ALWAYS is set), with all of our favorite people, and where a special musician will be playing songs from the novel and singing them with the best home karaoke, including a cover from Mazzy Star.
 It will be such a full circle moment for me–celebrating the old and the new.